NiftyZk/niftyzk/readme.md

 It depends on nodejs and npm and will install additional dependencies to package.json including circom, circomlibjs, snarkjs
 # Commands

-`niftybundles init` - Run the initialization script to initialize a new project or add the dependencies to an existing local package.json.
+`niftyzk init` - Run the initialization script to initialize a new project or add the dependencies to an existing local package.json.

-`niftybundles ptaufiles` - Display information and download ptau files, used for the powers of tau ceremnoy.
+`niftyzk ptaufiles` - Display information and download ptau files, used for the powers of tau ceremnoy.
 The files were created as a phase 1 ceremony for Polygon Hermez and more information can be found about them in the Snarkjs repository.

-`niftybundles gencircuit` - Generate the circom circuit to use with a nifty bundle
+`niftyzk gencircuit` - Generate the circom circuit to use with a nifty bundle

-`niftybundles ceremony` - Run a phase2 ceremony server for the circom curcuits.
+`niftyzk ceremony` - Run a phase2 ceremony server for the circom curcuits.
 It supports groth-16 proving system.
 The ceremony server hosts a webpage that allows for contributions and supports ngrok for local hosting

-`niftybundles finalize` - Run the finalization for the circuits after the phase2 ceremony has been finished
+`niftyzk finalize` - Run the finalization for the circuits after the phase2 ceremony has been finished

-`niftybundles genbundle` - Generate a fixed sized merkle tree transaction bundle.
-This will generate the secrets used for the proving system, the public merkle tree and generates client side code for parsing the secrets in the format of crypto notes.
-It will generate a client side dependency for parsing bundled crypto notes

-`niftybundles gencontract` - Generate the smart contract used for verifying the proofs created with the bundle.
-Supports cosmwasm and solidity contracts
+`niftyzk genverifier` - Generate cosmwasm smart contract used for verifying the proofs